Outcomes

 5. Increased quality of forage, improving palatability, energy content, and use of nutrients and water

-Determine the underlying genetic causes for traits of importance and apply that knowledge while keeping genes within the species
+Determine the underlying genetic causes for traits of importance and apply that knowledge using breeding techniques that do not require regulation.

-Cultivars.
-Forages from our research will be delivered to market as soon as research and testing confirm their ability to deliver our targets.
-Biotechnologies of all kinds take time; we are working as hard as we can for the industry and the farmers.
+Cultivars: Forages from our research will be delivered to market as soon as research and testing confirm their ability to deliver our targets.
+Biotechnologies of all kinds take time; by working directly with New Zealand’s two largest commercial breeders we are looking to minimise the time it takes to deliver cultivars to farmers.